nuket/ArduinoShell/README.md

 # Arduino Shell

 A command shell to interact with built-in Arduino features via the Serial Monitor.

+Right now it offers commands:

-Right now: Offers commands to print EEPROM contents in a hexdump-like form, and to write bytes into EEPROM.
-Other commands will be added, as needed.
+* to print EEPROM contents in a hexdump-like form
+* to write bytes into EEPROM
+* to configure the pins for digital I/O mode
+* to save the pin configuration to EEPROM
+* to print the current pin configuration

 Also useful, a super-simple command parser class that breaks a raw input string into a command and parameters, which can then be used by other logic to determine the